aldreth/tarrant.org.uk/_posts/2005-08-30-mick-and-susheila.md

 tags: []
 comments: []
 ---

-<p>Mick, Cindy's colleague from Abbey Grange came round to see Cindy this afternoon, with his wife Susheila.
+Mick, Cindy\'s colleague from Abbey Grange came round to see Cindy this afternoon, with his wife Susheila.
 Cindy was still in bed unfortunately.
-She hasn't got out of bed at all today, has been feeling very tired, breathless and achy.</p>
+She hasn\'t got out of bed at all today, has been feeling very tired, breathless and achy.